-I’m not sure how things go down in your household, but until a year or two ago, my Christmas morning consisted of hearing voices and waking up to faces that were a half-inch from mine (not my husband) wanting to know if we could get up and open presents…sometimes before 5am.
+I’m not sure how things go down in your household, but until just a few years ago, my Christmas morning consisted of hearing voices and waking up to faces that were a half-inch from mine (not my husband) wanting to know if we could get up and open presents…sometimes before 5 AM.
 God love their little hearts, they never opened any without us though.
 I walked in more than once to see a little sitting in front of a new toy with a look of awe, but only daring to touch it with the tip of their finger, as if picking it up would make it disappear.
 It’s enough to melt the heart!

-I decided to ask for help from some fellow bloggers and find out what sorts of things they would recommend as a good Christmas breakfast.
+Luckily, I found some fellow bloggers who were happy to recommend all sorts of things that would make an excellent Christmas breakfast.
 The great thing about bloggers is that we like to share.
 And share they did!!
 (Thank you all so much, by the way!)
 Also, I really did try to narrow it down, but I couldn’t!
-I did group them into categories, so maybe that will help you decide which ones you like best.
+They are grouped into categories, so maybe that will help you decide which ones you like best.
 If you’re anything like me, you’ll want to try them all though!

 1. Breakfast Crepes: Krista from Heavenly Savings dished up these gorgeous crepes.
-I’ve never made them, but you can bet I’ll be trying them now!
+Have you ever made crepes?
+I really need to try it.

 2. Maple Cinnamon Pancakes: Who doesn’t love cinnamon?
 Well, I’m sure somebody does, but it’s not me!!
-These maple cinnamon pancakes from A Moms Take sound like something my family and I would really enjoy!
+These maple cinnamon pancakes from A Moms Take sound like something the whole family would enjoy!

 3. Swedish Pancakes: Meagan at A Mom’s Take shared these fabulous Swedish Pancakes filled with Peaches and maple syrup.
 She also taught me that Swedish pancakes are just a thicker version of a crepe.